 You take the lead on the project management, but it is essential that your supervisor engages with you in this exercise.
 If you raise any serious concerns in your project management forms it is expected that you flag these by e-mail to the DGS.
-You upload your Project Management Forms to GSS at the same time as your MT and TT GSS reports are entered.
-PMF2 and 4 are additionally submitted to Marion Beckett some weeks in advance of the upload.
+You upload your Project Management Forms to our 'Materials: Progression' WebLearn site.

 Finally, as part of the six-monthly project management process you and your supervisor are asked to review your training needs at least annually (academic training, research-specific skills training, generic transferable skills training & development).
+There is a Divisional expectation of a regular 'Training Needs Analysis'.